 Want to GRAB your readers’ attention instantly?
 Here’s how!

-Readers have a tough job.
-They have to create entire worlds in their minds using only two things: 1) your words, 2) pages and pages of black text that they read linearly, one word at a time, trying to connect everything together, no voice inflections or sensory clues—only words, words, words, words.
-It can be very tedious … unless you help them!
+Readers have to create and see entire worlds in their minds using only two things: 1) the words you choose, 2) pages and pages of black text that they read linearly, one word at a time, trying to connect everything together, no voice inflections or sensory clues—only words, words, words, words.
+You need to capture their attention immediately!

-Why doesn’t it work?
-By the time a reader gets to the actual action, the writing has lost all of its momentum.
+Ugh.
+The reader has to wade through twenty-six words of description (narration) before getting to the action—bricks smashing through the windows.
+It’s too easy to get bored and distracted, and by the time readers get to the actual action, the writing has lost all of its momentum.
 The bricks barely make an impression.
 Readers are captivated and pulled into a story by seeing and experience action.
 So start with action! 🙂

-See how our attention is snagged immediately?
+See how it captures our attention by putting the action first?
 It’s the exact same sentence, but rearranging the words makes all the difference.
-(We’d also want to cut out those long details to keep the energy flowing.)
+Add in more action and cut out unnecessary details to keep the energy flowing!

 Here’s another example:

-We are gripped immediately when we read “She screamed … lightning struck her”—vivid, exciting action!
-Then we eagerly keep reading to see what happens next.
+We are instantly gripped when we read “She screamed … lightning struck her … she collapsed”—vivid, exciting action!
+We’ll eagerly keep reading to see what happens next.

 Savvy Writer Tip:

+Our brains are wired to notice action immediately.
 To snag and keep readers’ attention, put the action first.
 Keep your sentences rushing forward with striking visuals.
 Cut out all excessive narration.
-Hook your readers with immediate action and energy! 🙂
+Hook your readers with action and energy! 🙂